lexmartem/uznai/docs/PRD.md

 - Enable AI-powered quiz generation from prompts and PDF content
 - Create a social environment for sharing and rating quizzes
 - Deliver a responsive experience that works across devices
-- Implement a secure user authentication system
+- Implement a secure user authentication system with advanced session management
 - Support real-time interactive quiz sessions with live leaderboards
 - Maintain zero or minimal hosting costs using cost-effective infrastructure